kanshul03/EntityValidatorApi/README.md

 * marshmallow

 Note - Marshmallow is used in this project to validate the incoming data and then convert it into python class object.
-Here, the validation means is to check if the required fields are given or not in the request.
+Here, the validation means is to check if the required keys are present in the json and if they are matching with the required data types in the request.

 ---